stormblog/sircmpwn.github.io/_posts/2017-05-11-Rotating-passwords.md

 I've been putting this post off for a while.
-Do you remember the [CloudFlare security problem](https://blog.cloudflare.com/incident-report-on-memory-leak-caused-by-cloudflare-parser-bug/) that happened a few month ago?
+Do you remember the [CloudFlare security problem](https://blog.cloudflare.com/incident-report-on-memory-leak-caused-by-cloudflare-parser-bug/) that happened a few months ago?
 This is the one that disclosed huge amounts of sensitive information for huge numbers websites.
 When this happened, your accounts on [thousands of websites](https://github.com/pirate/sites-using-cloudflare) were potentially